vkmsua/sqlighter-4-j2objc/README.md

 # Overview

-This implementation is based on standard Android's SQlite implementation that is being used on Android devices, and matching implementation on iOS devices.
+This implementation is based on standard Android's SQlite implementation that is being used on Android devices, and matching implementation on iOS device.

-Both implemengtations conform to SQLighterDb and SQLighterRs interfaces.
-Functionality does not replicate Android's implementation completely.
-It provides ability to execute pretty much any SQL statements.
+Both implementations conform to SQLighterDb (core database methods) and SQLighterRs (ResultSet processing) interfaces.

+This library does not attempt to replicate Android's implementation completely.
+The goal is to provide ability to execute pretty much any SQL statements at either of the platforms with single interface without dependencies on existing platform specific implementations.

 # Going by example